 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

 Dark abutilon by Bill Gracey under © CC BY-NC-ND 2.0

 Abutilon bloom from below by Tanakawho under © CC BY-NC-ND 2.0

-Variegated abutilon shrub by Serres Fortier under © CC BY 2.0
+Variegated abutilon shrub (also on social media) by Serres Fortier under © CC BY 2.0